siegen-so/abgrasen.info/README.md

-abgrasen.info
+default-siegen-so
 =============

-abgrasen.info is an important tool for goldfishing.
+This is intended to be an entertaining landing- / catch-all- / welcome-page.